DataSF/datasf.github.io/academy/_posts/2023-02-23-intro-to-python-for-gis-analysis.md

 ---
-title: Intro to Python for GIS Analysis
+title: Intro to Python for GIS Analysis [OPEN]
 description: >-
   This workshop will cover basic python use in GIS analysis.
 By completing this workshop, you will be able to read GIS data from various sources, manipulate